 Stella Berg, herbalist and textile maker, has been spinning and dyeing yarns and making textiles for fifty years.
-She will talk about wild collection, cultivation and preparation of dye plants and the basics of how dyeing is done with British yarns (nettles, hemp, linen, wool).
-Stella will take students through the age old patterns of carding and spinning, with spindles and on the wheel, learning to produce a strong yarn that can be knitted or woven.
+She talks about the wild collection, cultivation and preparation of dye plants and the basics of how dyeing is done with British yarns (nettles, hemp, linen, wool).
+Stella takes students through the age old patterns of carding and spinning, with spindles and on the wheel, learning to produce a strong yarn that can be knitted or woven.

 Buy tickets for our Summer Gathering.